alicemunsal/dohex/DoHex2.md

 portable code
 u can use go, rust, c, c++, java with the same structure

+component oriented is natural fit for hexagonal architecture

 Immutable data types
 side effect free
 data behavior